 - 47 people work in Newbridge,

 - 2123 people work in Celbridge and, of these, 1010 people both reside and work in Celbridge.

 The following map, generated from AIRO's Census Mapping Module for Kildare shows how easily the people of North Kildare can get to a train station.
 Unsurprisingly, Celbridge fares way worse than North Kildare towns on the Maynooth train line.
 Residents north of the bridge apparently need 8-12 minutes to get to the station (obviously longer in peak-hour!).

 The National Transport Authority and Kildare County Council published a report on 24th August 2018 regarding options available for pedestrians, cyclists and traffic to cross the Liffey Bridge more safely.
-Hard copies of the report have been provided to Celbridge-Leixlip Municipal District Councillors and North Kildare TDs.
-This report won't be available electronically until mid-September but we believe the report proposes
+Copies of the report were provided to Celbridge-Leixlip Municipal District Councillors and North Kildare TDs.
+This report has still to be made public but we believe the report proposes

 - removal of the footpath on the current vehicular bridge to widen the space available for vehicular traffic